garys-esri/geodev-dc-labs/runtime-workshop/exercises/Qt/Qt Quick/Exercise 4 Buffer and Query.md

             Enums.GeodeticCurveTypeGeodesic);
     ```

 1. In `bufferAndQuery`, add the point and buffer as graphics.
-You only need to add them to the `GraphicsOverlay` for the `GeoView` currently in use--`MapView` or `SceneView`--so check the value of `threeD` and choose a `GraphicsOverlay` accordingly.
-Clear its graphics and then add the point and buffer as new `Graphic` objects:
+Clear the `GraphicsOverlay`'s graphics and then add the point and buffer as new `Graphic` objects:

     ```
-    var graphics = (threeD ? bufferAndQuerySceneGraphics : bufferAndQueryMapGraphics).graphics;
+    var graphics = bufferAndQueryMapGraphics.graphics;
     graphics.clear();
     graphics.append(ArcGISRuntimeEnvironment.createObject("Graphic", {
         geometry: buffer,